 Speaking to a healthcare professional can help you identify any toxic patterns in your freelance career that could potentially lead to more burnout.
 They’ll also suggest self-care practices such as breathing exercises to calm and nourish your energy.

-Don’t let burnout takeover your freelance life
+Don’t let burnout take over your freelance career

 If work is getting you down, or you’re having trouble focusing on life outside of work, it’s time to hit pause.
 Take a step back and take a deep and honest look at where you can achieve a better work-life balance.